orbisgis/h2gis/docs/projections.rst

      - Return a copy of a Geometry with a new SRID
    * - :doc:`ST_Transform`
      - Transform a Geometry from one CRS to another
+   * - :doc:`UpdateGeometrySRID`
+     - Update the SRID of a geometry column

 .. toctree::
     :maxdepth: 1